EJBCA supports ECDSA signature keys in addition to RSA. You can create a CA using ECDSA keys both using the CA GUI and the CLI (bin/ejbca.sh ca init).

 Named curves

 EJBCA supports the curves that BouncyCastle supports, including named curves from Nist, SEC and X9.62.
 New curves may be supported without this list being updated, give it a try.
-For more information about ECDSA curves, refer to the Bouncycastle wiki.

 Note that EJBCA does not support/allow EC keys less than 224 bits long.
 Shorter curves are noted below for reference only.